dstore-dbap/LumberMill/src/gambolputty/cluster/README.md

 Cluster base module.
 Handles pack leader discovery and alive checks of pack followers.

 IMPORTANT:
 This is just a first alpha implementation.
-No leader election, no failover, no sanity checks for conflicting leaders.
+No leader election, no fail over, no sanity checks for conflicting leaders.

 interface:  Ipaddress to listen on.
 port:   Port to listen on.